bcgov/data-publication/pages/dps_bcdc_w_2.md

     + All users with an IDIR can log into the Catalogue but as an editor you will see **Add Dataset** in place of the **Log In** button.
 1. Click the [**Add Dataset**] button.
 1. Complete the [record](./glossary.md#record) details to describe what you are publishing and then you will be able to add different resource types after.
-    + This is a change from the previous Catalogue where you had to specify the Resource Type at the beginning.
+    + NEW** This is a change from the previous Catalogue where you had to specify the Resource Type at the beginning.
     + Follow the [Workflow](./dps_bcdc_record.md#bc-data-catalogue-record-management) to complete all mandatory fields (minimum requirement).
     + We suggest adding content to non-mandatory fields as this will help people to better understand and use the data as intended.
 	+ Suggestions for metadata content can be found in Tips & Tricks > [Making Useful Metadata](./tips_tricks_making_useful_metadata.md#making-useful-metadata).